syukranDev/backendUI_integrationTest/README.md

 # Remarks & Future Dev
 -`json-server` is a full fake REST API used for quick backend prototyping,  more infos here: https://www.npmjs.com/package/json-server <br />
--`db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity and not many opensource api provides all these in one shot.  <br />
+-`db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity and most opensource api doesnt provides all these in one shot.  <br />
 -not really meet the main task objective due to time constraint, but i think meet the Extension A,B,C.